ChandraRai/ChandraRai/README.md

 ### Welcome to My Github repo!

 > My name is [Chandra][website].
-I am a software and ML developer.
+I am a software developer and ML enthusiast.
-> I am also a data visualization enthusiast.
+> I also like to visualize data.
 > Besides, I love to take pictures and play guitar.

 #### Languages and Tools